 Whenever you need installation work on your property it is important that the competent person you choose is a member of an approved Competent Person Scheme.
 Stroma Certification's Competent Person Scheme is approved by the Government.
 Our members are subject to strict rules when they join a Stroma Certification scheme meaning you're assured of reliable installation standards:

 Members of Stroma Certification’s UKAS accredited Competent Person Scheme are certified as competent to provide installation work to an industry standard for consumers.
 Once any installation work has been completed the work needs to be notified to Building Control.
-Consumers are provided with peace of mind as you receive a work quality guarantee on notified works which lasts 6 years.
+Consumers are provided with peace of mind as you receive a work quality guarantee on notified works that are non-compliant with the building regulations, which lasts 6 years.
+Further details concerning the Customer Guarantee can be found here.

-Consumers may request a replacement notification of the installation works by contacting Stroma Certification:
+Consumers may request a replacement notification certificate by contacting Stroma Certification:

 Replacement Notification of Works certificates are subject to a £5 administration fee.
 Stroma Certification will action your request as soon as possible.